Secure Boot Violation | Quick Troubleshooting

 secure-boot-control-asus

 Step 3.
-Hit "F10" to Save & Exit, and your computer will restart.
+To save and exit, press the "F10" key, and your computer will automatically restart.

 Related article: